cnickp-code/diwhy_client_404_TNNF/README.md

 ---

+## App Info

-DIWHY is a social media platform designed for DIY enthusiasts, hobbyists, and professionals alike to ask for and give advice on projects and other DIY needs.
+DIWHY is a social media-esque platform designed for DIY enthusiasts, hobbyists, and professionals alike to ask for and give advice on projects and other DIY needs.
+Users can sign up for an account, indicate their interests, ask questions, and make help wanted posts for other users to apply for.
+Question threads can be commented on by users.